Village Acupuncture & Herbal Medicine

 Among other benefits, a landmark study published in the Journal of the American Medical Association in 1998 found that 75.4% of women suffering from breech presentations before childbirth had fetuses that rotated to the normal position after receiving moxibustion at an acupuncture point on the bladder meridian.

 One of the most common questions that patients ask about Chinese Medicine is: "Why does my practitioner check my pulse?"
 Pulse diagnosis is actually one of the most complex and important diagnostic techniques we use in Chinese Medicine.
-Through feeling and evaluating your pulse, I obtain an accurate diagnosis of your overall constitution, Qi (energy) flow, and internal organ health, among other things.
-I then synthesize all of this information into a highly effective and individualized treatment plan for your specific needs.
+Through feeling and evaluating your pulse, we obtain an accurate diagnosis of your overall constitution, Qi (energy) flow, and internal organ health, among other things.
+We then synthesize all of this information into a highly effective and individualized treatment plan for your specific needs.

 Japanese Facial Lifting Massage